Stadt und Land

 Stadt und Land Wohnbauten GmbH is a German state-owned public housing company which manages properties in Berlin and Brandenburg.

 Operations

-The company, which was founded in 1924, manages more than 42,000 residential apartments and 700 commercial properties.
+The company was founded in 1924 and manages more than 42,000 residential apartments and 700 commercial properties.
 It also owns a further 9,000 residential apartments which are managed by third parties.

 The company aims to ensure Berliners of all income levels are able to afford to live in the city.